josefs/meta-paper/paper.md

 and -large runs FFT on a randomized, complex valued, one-dimensional array of length $2^{16}$, $2^{17}$ and $2^{18}$ respectively.

+The matrix multiplication benchmarks provides the closest comparison between the code generation quality of repa and meta-repa.
+Both implementations run essentially the same code and the only difference is how well it has been optimized.
+The situation is a little different for the stencil bencharks, blur and sobel.
+As explained in section
+\ref{sec:stencil}, repa relies on LLVM to share memory accesses between loop iterations whereas meta-repa generates code with sharing directly.
+The sharing is done slightly differently which accounts for some of the differences in the timings.
+Finally, the FFT benchmarks run different algorithms and are included to demonstrate the advantage of using Push arrays.

 In the matrix multiplication benchmarks meta-repa has a small but consistent advantage over repa.
 Both implementations scales well to four cores.
 The blur benchmark exhibits a peculiar behaviour.
 Without